Booking pet travel

-Space for pets traveling in the cabin or in the cargo compartment is limited and subject to availability.
-For air travel on Alaska Airlines, PenAir and Era Aviation, please contact Alaska Airlines Reservations at 1-800-252-7522 .
+Space for pets traveling in the cabin or in the cargo compartment is subject to availability.
+For travel on Alaska Airlines, PenAir and Era Aviation, please contact Alaska Airlines reservations at 1-800-252-7522.

 Brachycephalic or "short-nosed" dogs and cats are not accepted for travel in the cargo compartment on Alaska Airlines flights (including flights operated by Horizon, SkyWest, or PenAir).
 Veterinary experts say that short-nosed animals commonly have abnormalities that can compromise their breathing.
 Stress associated with flight can make those conditions worse.

 Brachycephalic or "short-nosed" dogs and cats may still travel in the cabin with their passenger provided their pet carrier fits under the seat.

 This applies to the following breeds and mixed breeds thereof:

 Dogs: boston terrier, boxer (all breeds), bull dog (all breeds), bull terrier,

 brussels griffon, chow chow, english toy spaniel, japanese spaniel/japanese